box/box-python-sdk-gen/docs/collaboration_allowlist_entries.md

 ### Arguments

-- request_body `CreateCollaborationWhitelistEntryRequestBodyArg`
+- domain `str`
-  - Used as requestBody for the API call
+  - The domain to add to the list of allowed domains.
-- headers `CreateCollaborationWhitelistEntryHeadersArg`
+- direction `CreateCollaborationWhitelistEntryDirectionArg`
+  - The direction in which to allow collaborations.
+- extra_headers `Optional[Dict[str, Optional[str]]]`
-  - Used as headers for the API call
+  - Extra headers that will be included in the HTTP request.

 ### Returns